fiznool/express-mongo-sanitize/README.md

 The best way to prevent this is to sanitize the received data, and remove any offending keys, or replace the characters with a 'safe' one.

+## Contributing

+PRs are welcome!
+Please add test coverage for any new features or bugfixes, and make sure to run `npm run prettier` before submitting a PR to ensure code consistency.

 ## Credits

 Inspired by [mongo-sanitize](https://github.com/vkarpov15/mongo-sanitize).